New Generation Currency Series

 The New Generation Currency (NGC) Series is the name used to refer to the Philippine peso currency series conceptualized from 2007 to 2010, and banknotes issued since 2010 and coins issued since 2017.
-The series uses the Myriad and Twentieth Century typefaces.

 History

 2007–2019: New Generation Currency Project and Demonetization of New Design Series

 In 2007, Bangko Sentral ng Pilipinas (BSP) began the 12-year demonetization process of the New Design Series when the New Generation Currency (NGC) project was started the formal conceptualization process, which was a meeting of the minds of people with diverse backgrounds and ideas: central bankers, artists, technocrats, historians, communication experts, and currency printers to further enhance security features and to improve durability.
 The thematic content, designs, and security features underwent thorough deliberations and evaluation, and was undertaken by the BSP’s Numismatic Committee (Num Com) in consultation with the Monetary Board (MB) and, subsequently, with the approval of the BSP Governor and the President of the Philippines.

 The members of the numismatic committee included Bangko Sentral Deputy Governor Diwa Guinigundo and Dr. Ambeth Ocampo, chairman of the National Historical Institute.
 Designed by Studio 5 Designs and Design Systemat, the new banknotes' designs features famous Filipinos and iconic natural wonders.
 Philippine national symbols will be depicted on coins.
-The series' initial batch started printing on November 2010 and released it to the public on December 16, 2010, three years after the project and process for NDS demonetization were started.
+The series' initial batch started printing on November 2010 and released it to the general public on December 16, 2010, three years after the project and process for NDS demonetization were started.
 The word used in the bills was "Pilipino" rendered in Baybayin (ᜉᜒᜎᜒᜉᜒᜈᜓ).
-The font used for lettering in the banknotes is Myriad, while the numerals are set in the Twentieth Century font.
+The font used for lettering in the banknotes is Myriad, Twentieth Century, and Montserrat.
 It was approved by Presidents Gloria Macapagal Arroyo and her immediate successor Benigno Aquino III, making the only banknote series to be approved by two presidents.